sean-bro/codeigniter-aws-dynamodb/README.md

 # Codeigniter AWS Library

-CodeIgniter library for AWS DynamoDB and SES.
+Helper functions for DynamoDB and SES.

 ## Installation